Basilicas in the Catholic Church: Ecclesiastical basilicas by region

 St. Mary's Cathedral in Ernakulam, India is the Episcopal See of the Syro-Malabar Catholic Church.
 The cathedral was elevated to the status of basilica by Pope Paul VI on 20 March 1974.
 St. George Forane Church in Angamaly, also of the Syro-Malabar rite, was raised to the status of basilica on 24 June 2009 by Pope Benedict XVI.

 On 10 May 1997 Pope John Paul II visited the Basilica of Our Lady of Lebanon in Harissa, Lebanon.
 The basilica is under the Maronite Catholic Patriarchate.
-The Basilica and National Shrine of Our Lady of Lebanon in North Jackson, Ohio, US is under the jurisdiction of the Eparchy of Our Lady of Lebanon.
+The Basilica and National Shrine of Our Lady of Lebanon in North Jackson, Ohio, is under the jurisdiction of the Eparchy of Our Lady of Lebanon.
 The shrine was elevated to the status of a minor basilica by Pope Francis on 8 July 2014.

+On July 11th, 2015, Pope Francis visited the Cathedral of Our Lady of Miracles in Caacupé, Paraguay.
+During his visit to the country, Pope Francis elevated the Cathedral to the status of Minor Basilica.